 Do you ever get a nagging feeling that you’re missing out on a fantastic opportunity?
 Does it seem like everyone around you is somehow already tapped into that opportunity?
 Well, you’re not alone.
 These are the hallmarks of the well-known phenomenon called the “fear of missing out,” better known by its technical term, FOMO.
-If you work in the partner marketing industry, it’s actually healthy to have FOMO to help you keep tabs on new strategies, new distribution opportunities, and technologies.
+If you work in the partner marketing industry, it’s actually healthy to have FOMO to help you keep tabs on new strategies, new distribution opportunities, and new mobile measurement partners and technologies.
 A little FOMO in your partner marketing program will protect you from being left behind.

 The Mobile Opportunity

 The biggest missed opportunity in partner marketing today is mobile.
 And it’s no secret that there is a direct correlation between the size of a missed opportunity and the level of anxiety you experience.
 In the case of mobile, that anxiety should be through the roof.
 To get our arms around the mobile opportunity, let’s consult the data.

 - Ad spend is dominated by mobile.
 Global mobile ad spend is predicted to reach $165 billion in 2019, and will surpass TV as the largest ad channel in many major markets such as the United States, China, India, United Kingdom, Japan, Germany, and Canada.

 - Mobile app usage continues to grow.
 Retail app usage by consumers doubled in 2018, and usage of financial apps has skyrocketed in the past year as users are more inclined to manage their daily lives directly from their phone.

 - Mobile app performance is the most compelling statistic.
 Retail and travel advertisers see a 3-4x higher conversion rate when driving users to a mobile app as compared to mobile web.